OlympusDAO-Education/Documentation/basics/basics.md

 ## Why do we need OlympusDAO in the first place?

-Dollar-pegged stablecoins have become an essential part of crypto due to their lack of volatility as compared to tokens such as Bitcoin and Ether.
-Users are comfortable with transacting using stablecoins knowing that they hold the same amount of purchasing power today vs. tomorrow.
+Dollar-pegged stable-coins have become an essential part of crypto due to their lack of volatility.
+Users are comfortable with transacting using stable-coins believing they hold the same amount of purchasing power today vs. tomorrow.
 But this is a fallacy.
 The dollar is controlled by the US government and the Federal Reserve.
-This means a depreciation of dollar also means a depreciation of these stablecoins.
+This means a depreciation of dollar also means a depreciation of these stable-coins.

 OlympusDAO aims to solve this by creating a free-floating reserve currency, OHM, that is backed by a basket of assets.
 By focusing on supply growth rather than price